Canon 1D Mark III vs Nikon D1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Nikon D1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark III: